claudiocaponera/datascience/Reproducible_Research/PA2_storm_data_analysis.md

 ![](PA2_storm_data_analysis_files/figure-html/unnamed-chunk-2-2.png)<!-- -->

-###2.Across the United States, which types of events have the greatest economic consequences?
+###2.Which types of events have the greatest economic consequences?

 ```r